crclark/fdb-streaming/README.md

 # fdb-streaming
-Playground for me to try building something interesting on top of FoundationDB.
-Not intended to be used for anything serious.
+Playground for me to try building something interesting on top of FoundationDB. **Not intended to be used for anything serious**.

 # Tests